A relativistic mechanism for the enhanced isovector spin-orbit interaction suggested by parity-violating electron scattering experiments: Introduction

+Parity-violating electron scattering (PVES) provides a unique and largely model-independent probe of neutron distributions in nuclei~\cite{Donnelly:1989qs,Horowitz:1999fk}.
+By measuring the parity-violating asymmetry in polarized elastic electron scattering, one can extract the weak-charge density distribution and the closely related neutron density with minimal strong-interaction uncertainties.
+Such information on neutron and weak densities is highly relevant for a broad range of phenomena, including nuclear structure, isovector interactions, neutron-rich matter in astrophysics~\cite{Furnstahl:2001un,Yoshida:2004mv,Chen:2005ti,Centelles:2008vu,Chen:2010qx,Reinhard:2010wz,Roca-Maza:2011qcr,Agrawal:2012pq,Zhang:2013wna,Mondal:2016bls,Raduta:2017cma,Thiel:2019tkm,Newton:2020jwn,Reinhard:2021utv,Lynch:2021xkq}, nuclear weak-interaction processes~\cite{COHERENT:2017ipa,Cadeddu:2017etk,Huang:2023aob,Piekarewicz:2025lel}, and even dark matter detection~\cite{Zheng:2014nga}.

+Two recent high-precision PVES experiments at Jefferson Lab, PREX-II~\cite{PREX:2021umo} and CREX~\cite{CREX:2022kgg}, have provided precise measurements of parity-violating asymmetries and the corresponding differences between the charge and weak form factors, $\Delta F_{\mathrm{CW}}(q)\equiv F_{\mathrm{C}}(q)-F_{\mathrm{W}}(q)$, in $^{208}$Pb and $^{48}$Ca at their respective momentum transfers.
+However, an apparent tension emerged in early attempts to describe both measurements simultaneously within modern nuclear energy density functional (EDF) theory~\cite{CREX:2022kgg}.
+In particular, conventional nuclear EDFs fail to reproduce the PREX-II and CREX data simultaneously within their $1\sigma$ uncertainties~\cite{CREX:2022kgg,Reinhard:2022inh,Zhang:2022bni,Yuksel:2022umn,Miyatsu:2023lki,Kumar:2023bmb}, suggesting that important ingredients in the isovector sector may be missing or insufficiently constrained.

-Considerable efforts have been devoted to resolving the puzzle, but with limited success~\cite{Mondal:2022cva, Yang:2023pdr, Reed:2023cap,Salinas:2023qic,Roca-Maza:2025vnr}.
-Very recently, within extended nonrelativistic Skyrme energy density functionals (EDFs), a strong isovector spin-orbit (IVSO) interaction has been proposed as a promising solution, motivated by the distinct shell structures of $^{48}$Ca and $^{208}$Pb~\cite{Yue:2024srj} (see also Ref.~\cite{Zhao:2024gjz}).
-By enhancing the IVSO strength well beyond conventional Skyrme parametrizations, both PREX-II and CREX data can be simultaneously reproduced within their $1\sigma$ uncertainties without sacrificing basic nuclear properties~\cite{Yue:2024srj}.
-This idea was further explored in Ref.~\cite{Kunjipurayil:2025xss}, where the Dirac equation in relativistic mean-field (RMF) models was recast into an equivalent Schr\"odinger-like form to explicitly isolate the isovector component of the spin-orbit potential.
-Artificially increasing this component confirmed its strong influence on $\Delta r_{\rm np}$, but an excessively large IVSO potential led to level crossings of SO partners and even destroyed the magicity of $^{208}$Pb~\cite{Kunjipurayil:2025xss}.
-Therefore, although the strong IVSO interaction appears to be a promising mechanism, its quantitative role seems to depend on the model, and a consistent implication within covariant EDFs is still lacking.
+Considerable efforts have been devoted to reconciling the PREX-CREX tension, but with limited success~\cite{Mondal:2022cva,Yang:2023pdr,Reed:2023cap,Salinas:2023qic,Roca-Maza:2025vnr}.
+Recently, a study based on extended Skyrme EDFs has shown that introducing a substantially enhanced isovector spin-orbit (IVSO) interaction can reconcile the PREX-II and CREX measurements by exploiting the distinct shell structures of $^{48}$Ca and $^{208}$Pb~\cite{Yue:2024srj} (see also~\cite{Zhao:2024gjz}).
+Both data sets can be reproduced within their $1\sigma$ uncertainties without compromising the overall description of basic nuclear global properties~\cite{Yue:2024srj}.
+In a complementary relativistic analysis, Ref.~\cite{Kunjipurayil:2025xss} recast the Dirac equation into an equivalent Schr\"odinger-like form to isolate the isovector component of the spin-orbit (SO) potential and demonstrated its strong impact on neutron distributions in $^{48}$Ca. These studies point to an enhanced IVSO interaction as a key ingredient and motivate the question of its covariant origin.